protosens/monorepo.cljc/module/maestro/API.md

    - `bb.edn` can use `:local/root` on this

    Hard links are created to allow consuming paths from anywhere in the repository.
    This is because Clojure CLI dislikes outsider paths (e.g. `../foo`).
+They are generated in `./maestro/uber` relative to the `:maestro/root`.

 -----
 # <a name="protosens.maestro.user">protosens.maestro.user</a>